REALSDEALS/REALSDEALS/README.md

 ## I'm a IT-student and learning the ropes of cybersecurity and networking.
 - Currently working on a GUI version of pc_Health
-- Improving and learning other languages like: C# and LUA
+- Improving and learning other languages like: C#, PHP and JavaScript

 <br>